 Our catering manager went on;

 "Travel agents were supposed to ask about things such as special dietary requirements.
 In my time we had very few appear.
 The cabin crew would say that passengers had complained because they had a specific need and the travel agent had not passed it on.
-We were limited anyway in the 70s and 80s, but that didn't help the cabin crew who just smiled and nodded.
+We were limited anyway in the 70s and 80s, but that didn't help the cabin crew, who just smiled and nodded.
 Thankfully most passengers didn't mind what food they were offered as long as it fell into the category of good old English food!
-The breakfasts were always popular, we didn't have to offer salt free, vegitarian, kosher and halal options.
+The breakfasts were always popular, we didn't have to offer salt free, vegetarian, kosher and halal options.
 That sort of thing did start to crop up more later on.
 For dinners we tended to stick with British style meals.
-We would never select Mousaka on a Greek flight, or Lasagne on an Italian service.
+We would never select Moussaka on a Greek flight say, or Lasagne on an Italian service.
 Passengers heading to a destination would be eating local meals whilst on holiday.
 We would not be able to compete with them, so it was avoided.
 We also tended to avoid messy and smelly food such as fish.
 Anything with bones in it, or food that had to be picked at would also not be served.
 Of course, food like fish would stink the cabin out.
 We also had to consider that it was not always practical to take food out for both outbound and inbound flights.
 Therefore we relied on the caterers in foreign countries to be able to prepare a suitable meal.
-With that in mind, we knew it was better to serve meals such chicken in a sauce with vegatables.
+With that in mind, we knew it was better to serve meals such chicken in a sauce with vegetables.
 It was decided when we obtained the Comet, that the galleys were just too big for what we needed.
-They were used to handling all the paraphinalia that goes with long haul flights.
+They were used to handling all the paraphernalia that goes with long haul flights.
 We just needed the space for meals that had been pre cooked to be reheated.
 All the hot meals would be cooked together and then placed on a tray that was already set out.
 That is why tray sizes shrank.
 The bottom line was - more galleys - less seats - higher prices.
 That said, we always had to make the tray look attractive.
 Over the years the meals did change.
 We even made the foils on top of the main meal have some kind of design on them.
 Bowls, dishes and cups were all especially selected.
 Dark colours were rejected because they make a meal less attractive.
 Light ones enhance the look.
 One also has to take into account the national palette.
 If the flight is a UK charter then we would generally opt for a British meal like Cottage Pie because the passengers would all be British.
 Scheduled flights were a little more difficult as the flight could have lots of, say, Spanish people on board.
 It was always best to choose pretty neutral meals."

 Back to the second manager who has the final word;

 "When the Sky Diners came on stream in, I think 69, 70 it was estimated that by ditching the steel cutlery and the reusable plates and so on, we would save a couple of pennies each meal.
 With a million passengers that amounted to about 40 grand.
-Which was big money back then....On the scheduled services we often provided fruit as a snack, and in the early 1980s I suggested that we might do that on Spanish charter flights as an additonal snack.
+Which was big money back then....On the scheduled services we often provided fruit as a snack, and in the early 1980s I suggested that we might do that on Spanish charter flights as an additional snack.
 Some boffin went away and came back a short time later saying that adding an orange to the dessert we usually served would cost thousands over the year.
 I was also told that a return Boeing 727 would need space for 300 pieces of fruit which would take up the space of a person.
 My idea was quickly shelved.
 People don't realise that in the highly competitive world of the charter airline industry back in the 80s it really was the weight of a few bits of fruit that might be the difference between a profitable flight and loss making one."

 It was often claimed that charter airlines crammed passengers into their cabins.
 This was certainly the case if one compares them to a large scheduled carrier on long haul flights.
 Those carriers could not afford to risk offending their passengers who had paid a hefty price for their ticket.
 Rules on how many passengers an aircraft could carry were laid down by the CAA.
 Adequate emergency exits would have to ensure that the aircraft could be evacuated within a limited time.
 Dan-Air suffered negative press for the very thing that all other operators were doing.

 The product that charter airlines could offer was limited.
-Espcially when the actual flight was seldom more than four and a half hours long.
+Especially when the actual flight was seldom more than four and a half hours long.
 Dan-Air had invested millions making thier cabins look brighter, more modern and clean.
 As the 1980s progressed some charter companies began offering in flight entertainment on their newer aircraft.
-Dan-Air had started to avquire new jets including the Boeing 737 300 and 400 series.
-Air Europe were flying the same model and had ensured that video screens were in place.
-As had Britannia Airways, Air UK Leisure and Air 2000, some of Dan-Air's biggest rivals.
+Dan-Air had started to acquire new jets including the Boeing 737 300 and 400 series.
+Many airlines who flew the same type had installed video screens and audio channels.
 It is not known why Dan-Air decided against this.
 Depending on the airline, the headsets that enabled passengers to listen to films and music were either given free or sold on board.
-This could be seen as complacency.
-Was a certain mentality ingrained on some of the older members of the board?
-Did this direction come from the very top?
-After all, it had been Fred Newman who had refused to equip the fleet with newer aircraft in the late 1970s.
-Was the board more in favour of ensuring that shareholders got their dividend.
-These are all possibilities that one former manager told us.
+To not do what rivals were doing was not in the airline's interest.
+Some staff feared a certain mentality was ingrained on some of the older members of the board.
+One of our contributors felt that the board were not accustomed to 'splashing the cash'.
+Richard Branson said several years later that installing seat back video screens on his early Boeing 747s would cost £1 million per aircraft.
+The 737 was much smaller however, and small screens had been installed on cabin ceilings along the aisle.
+Some had drop down screens in the overhead panel, placed every few rows.

 Above L-R 727 Cabin 1979 - Duty free sales 1982 - Meal service - Boeing 727 cabin

-"There is absolutely no doubt, had Dan-Air survived with James' strategy and become a successful scheduled carrier, things would have had to change in the late 90s.
+"There is absolutely no doubt, had Dan-Air survived with James' strategy and gone on to become a successful scheduled carrier, things would have had to change in the late 90s.
 Whether Dan-Air would have tried to be a legacy carrier is up for debate.
-But even those have started charging for things like luggage.
-When British Airways announced it was stopping its free drinks and meals on short haul flights I was shocked.
+But even those airlines have started charging for things like luggage.
+When British Airways announced they were stopping their free drinks and meals on short haul flights I was shocked.
 So Dan-Air would be in the same boat.
-The thing that would have given Dan-Air the competitive advantage was the slots that they held in many airports.
+The thing that would have given Dan-Air the competitive advantage would be the slots that they held at a lot of airports.
 They would have had the routes in place.
-But to make them go head to head with the likes of Ryanair would have been hard.
-Dan-Air did have fantastic training and that level of care doesn't come cheap.
-Our staff received vouchers for dry cleaning uniforms and there was a company pension with in work perks as well.
-Ryanair's cabin crew used to pay for their training at an external college. (changed recently, although the trainees still pay for accomodation during training) They pay for their uniform and have to provide their own food.
-Dan-Air was a generous company with staff travel and the totting system with the bar*.
-It would be hard to tell our crews that all of that would have to go.
-It seems to me that crew these days are treated far worse than ours."
+But to then go head to head with the likes of Ryanair would have been hard.
+Although not impossible.
+Dan-Air did usually offer scheduled service passengers the cheapest fares when in competition with other carriers.

 1992